 Not Sam.
 Instead of evolving, she devolves.
 By the time we get to Season 8, we’re looking at a woman whose big tragedy in life is: “I have so much going for me, but there’s one or two things I don’t have, and I can’t take it!”
 Worse, the writers for Stargate, unlike the writers for Cagney & Lacey, insist that Sam is great and doesn’t make mistakes, and we have to like her.
 Even though she’s now making professional mistakes that endanger teammates – arguably, due to her confusion about her personal feelings toward Jack.

 The other context issue is: Sam’s teammates.
-Jack has coped with causing the death of his own son, doing god-only-knows-what in his black ops days, and being left by a wife of whom he still keeps photographs displayed prominently in his house, eight years later.
+Jack has coped with causing the death of his own son, doing goodness-only-knows-what in his black ops days, and being left by a wife of whom he still keeps photographs displayed prominently in his house, eight years later.
 Oh yeah – and he was tortured to death dozens of times by a Goa’uld a couple of years ago.
 Imagine being tortured, and even death not offering a way out.
 Imagine carrying the memories of all those deaths.
 That’s sad.

 Sadder: Teal’c, the team’s alien turncoat, is fighting for the very freedom of his enslaved people.
 He’s given up his family, his status – everything to join this struggle.
-Before joining the SGC, he killed innocent people and annihilated villages and god-only-knows-what else when he was in the service of the Goa’uld.
+Before joining the SGC, he killed innocent people and annihilated villages and goodness-only-knows-what else when he was in the service of the Goa’uld.

 Saddest: Daniel Jackson, the team civilian, saw both his parents killed when he was eight years old, and grew up in foster homes after his grandfather couldn’t be bothered to take him in.
 He was professionally disgraced because he wouldn’t give up his radical ideas (which proved true, though he can’t tell anyone due to the classification of the SGC).
 He lost his wife and brother-in-law to the Goa’uld (this show’s big bad enemy).
 He died of hideous radiation poisoning, and even though he ascended to a higher plane of existence, he was restricted from using his new abilities to help his friends, and very nearly had to stand by and watch two of them suffer unimaginably (Jack and Teal’c, of course – Sam suffering wouldn’t be ladylike, I guess).

 Next to these guys, we have Sam: rough childhood, followed by a great career (two, really: astrophysics and Air Force, both men’s worlds), a repaired relationship with her dad, and eventually a fiance she seemed to really care for.
-There’s some other trauma: she’s taken as host by a Goa’uld (but it turns out to be a good Goa’uld whose memories help them out a lot).
+There’s some other trauma: she’s briefly taken as host by a Goa’uld (but it turns out to be a good Goa’uld whose memories help them out a lot).
 Um, that’s about it.
 Every guy she meets falls in love (not lust, mind you – true love!) with her.